Social Justice Education

 Every incoming student is required to attend this session during the New Student Orientation Program.
 Discover Barnard BLUE (DBB) replaced what was "Perspectives on Diversity" and serves as an interactive session to assist students in defining what is an equitable and inclusive community, and what there are hopes are for their time at Barnard.
 We specifically explore the many identities that all students bring to campus and discuss how these identities impact how we all uniquely contribute to and intersect with the larger Barnard community.
 Discover Barnard BLUE is facilitated by Student Life staff and NSOP Orientation Leaders.

-Who attends the BLUE Summit?
+Who attends the FLOW Retreat?

 When are we leaving?